-Online peer-to-peer marketplace sites have made it easier than ever for private individuals to turn a quick buck selling unwanted items.
-Whether on eBay, Craigslist, Facebook Marketplace or some other platform, you can list and sell virtually any product you own with just the click of a few buttons.
+Online peer-to-peer marketplace sites – such as eBay, Craigslist, Facebook Marketplace and other platforms – have made it easier than ever for private individuals to make a quick buck selling unwanted items.
+With just a few clicks, you can list and sell virtually any product you want.

-For the entrepreneurial-minded, an online resale business can quickly become a lucrative side business, especially if you bargain-hunt at yard sales, thrift stores or flea markets.
-If you're considering becoming a private online reseller, here are some things to keep in mind and advice to help you succeed along the way.
+An online resale business can be lucrative, whether you have a lot of personal items to sell or you bargain-hunt at yard sales, thrift stores or flea markets for merchandise.
+If you’re considering becoming a private online reseller, here are some things to keep in mind to help you succeed.
 Happy selling!

-"Make sure to list the condition of all your items, even if they are excellent with no flaws; buyers want to know that," said Heidi Ferguson, a vintage seller who uses several platforms.
-"Fill out your shop profile and shipping policies completely.
-This gives buyers a feel [as] to who you are and further insures trust."
+“Make sure to list the condition of all your items, even if they are excellent with no flaws; buyers want to know that,” said Heidi Ferguson of princessntheflea, a vintage seller who uses several platforms, such as Etsy.
+“Fill out your shop profile and shipping policies completely.
+This gives buyers a feel [as] to who you are and further insures trust.”

 Moreover, completely describing the condition of the products you’re selling can prevent returns, which quickly eat into your profits and demand more of your time and attention.